-Our two experienced counsellors (Ms Milne and Ms Crisinel) are both full members of New Zealand Association of Counsellors, receiving regular supervision of their work.
+Our three experienced counsellors (Dr Elahe Khaleghian, Miss Phillipa MacCormick and Mr Simon Calder) are full members of New Zealand Association of Counsellors, receiving regular supervision of their work.
 They have contact with a wide range of agencies who can also assist with more complicated issues for students.

-Our registered nurse (Ms Vicki Wooding) attends to emergencies, general illness and chronic illnesses.
+Our registered nurse, Mrs Serena Li, attend to emergencies, general illness and chronic illnesses.
 Parents are advised to keep their children at home if they are significantly unwell.

 Making Appointments to See Staff at Student Support